Higher education in China: Rankings

 The Ministry of Education of China does not advocate, support, or recognize any ranking published by other institutions.
 Nonetheless, the quality of universities and higher education in China is internationally recognized, as China has established educational cooperation and exchanges with 188 countries and regions and 46 major international organizations.
-In addition, it has signed agreements with 54 countries such as the U.S., Great Britain, Germany, Australia, and Canada for mutual recognition of higher education qualifications and academic degrees.
+China has signed agreements with 54 countries such as the U.S., Great Britain, Germany, Australia, and Canada for mutual recognition of higher education qualifications and academic degrees.

 In 2017, China surpassed the U.S. with the highest number of scientific publications.
-There were 18 Chinese universities on lists of the global top 200, putting the country behind only the United States and the United Kingdom in terms of the overall representation in the 2024 Aggregate Ranking of Top Universities, a composite ranking system combining three of the world's most influential university rankings (ARWU, QS, and THE).
-China has also dominated the QS BRICS University Rankings and the THE's Emerging Economies University Rankings, claiming seven of the top 10 spots for both rankings.
-China is also the most-represented nation overall.
+As of 2025, there were 2 Chinese universities in the global top 20, 5 in the top 50, and 19 in the top 200, behind only the United States and the United Kingdom in terms of the overall representation in the Aggregate Ranking of Top Universities, a composite ranking system combining three of the world's most influential university rankings (ARWU+QS+ THE).
+China has dominated the QS BRICS University Rankings and the THE's Emerging Economies University Rankings, claiming seven of the top 10 spots for both rankings.
+China is the most-represented nation overall.

 As of 2025, China tops the QS Asia University Rankings list with over 146 universities including in the ranking, and seven Chinese universities appear in the Asia Top 10, which is more than any other country.
 As of 2023, China topped the list for the first time for the Academic Ranking of World Universities (ARWU) and the U.S. News & World Report Best Global Universities Ranking 2022–2023, two of the four most observed global university rankings apart from the QS and THE.

 According to THE China Subject Ratings 2020 conducted by the Time Higher Education World University Rankings, Chinese universities are on a par with their counterparts in the U.S., the U.K., and Germany across 89 subjects, putting them ahead of others in countries like France, South Korea, and Russia.
 The country scores above the global average of a B score, with 46 percent of its universities' grades placing at A+, A, or A−, thus placing it only slightly behind the U.S. at 49 percent.

 The QS rankings by subjects 2021 indicated that universities in China had a record number in the top 50 universities in the world across all 51 subjects in five broad discipline areas: "Arts and Humanities", "Natural Sciences", "Social Sciences and Management", "Engineering & Technology", and "Life Sciences and Medicines".
 In 2020, five Chinese universities appeared in the global top 10 for number of international patent applications via the World Intellectual Property Organization (WIPO)—more than any country.